yc4ny/Mining-Real-World-Graphs/README.md

 ![Real World Graph Partitioning](readme_img/intro.png)<br/>
 > - Left image shows a poor partitioned graph.
 There are many inter-partition links <br/>
 > - Write Image shows a good partitoned graph.
 Vertices that are highly connected are assigned to the same partition.<br/>
+> - Our method aims to reduce the number of vertex-cuts in the final partitioned graph.

 ## Environment Setup